rvatsavai/rvatsavai.github.io/_research/1-systems-hpc.md

   <li><span style="color:red">In Situ Analytics:</span>
      <ul>
        <li> Hi-resolution simulations on exascale supercomputers are producing petabytes of data.
 Storing
-         and retriving such large dataset for analytics is a challenging task.
+         and retrieving  such large dataset for analytics is a challenging task.
 In situ analytics aims at on-the-fly data compression and summarization before the data hits secondary storage.
          Summarization and compression at current and future scales requires a framework for developing and benchmarking algorithms.
 We developed a novel framework by integrating existing,